Melanoma

 Surveillance

 If surveillance is undertaken, it should be done in a high-volume centre after discussion of the limitations of screening, including the risk of detecting benign or indeterminate pancreatic abnormalities, the potential complications of the surveillance modality used and the uncertainties about the benefit of surveillance (if any) on mortality and morbidity from pancreatic cancer.
 Most surveillance detected cystic lesions are small and will not warrant biopsy, surgical resection, or any other intervention.
-A community-based screening study of 75 high-risk individuals based on family history and underlying germline pathogenic variant (in a range of pancreatic cancer predisposition genes) detected pancreatic lesion in 58.7% of study participants on initial MRCP with 52% representing simple cysts.r The remaining 5 (6.7%) participants were further investigated with EUS+/- FNA biopsy confirming benign etiology.
+A community-based screening study of 75 high-risk individuals based on family history and underlying germline pathogenic variant (in a range of pancreatic cancer predisposition genes) detected pancreatic lesions in 58.7% of study participants on initial MRCP, with 52% representing simple cysts.r The remaining 5 (6.7%) study participants were further investigated with EUS+/- FNA biopsy confirming benign aetiology.
 One participant proceeded to pancreatoduodenectomy; pathology revealed an intraductal papillary mucinous neoplasm and a low-grade pancreatic intraepithelial neoplasia (PanIN-1A).r

 Not smoking is recommended because pancreatic cancer has a known association with smoking and there are reports of an increased risk of smoking-related head-and-neck cancers in CDKN2A pathogenic variant positive families.r